Mendocino Coast California, USA Travel Guide

 Several seafood markets in Noyo Harbor (Fort Bragg) sell fresh catch directly from boats.
 Some also offer prepared seafood to take away.

-Corners of the Mouth (Mendocino) is a natural foods market with organic produce and specialty items.
+Corners of the Mouth (Mendocino) is a natural foods market with organic produce and niche items.

-The Mendocino Coast provides a relaxed dining atmosphere.
-Enjoy the fresh, locally sourced ingredients and unique flavors of the region.
+The Mendocino Coast provides a relaxed the ambiance of a restaurant.
+Enjoy the fresh, local produce and unique flavors of the region.